Part V

 The Dragon is made of meat.

-At the center of this lies a specific cognitive bias: the Fundamental Attribution Error—our automatic tendency to explain behavior, our own and others’, as fixed “character” while underestimating the power of situation and internal state.
+At the center of this lies a specific cognitive bias: the Fundamental Attribution Error.
+It is our automatic tendency to explain others’ behavior as fixed “character” while underestimating the power of the situation and the body’s physiological state.

-We see irritability and label an “angry person” instead of asking whether their nervous system is in threat.
-We judge our own lack of focus as moral failure instead of recognizing the signature of exhaustion or dysregulation.
+We see someone’s irritability and label them an “angry person” instead of asking whether their nervous system is in threat.
+We do a quieter version of the same mistake inward: we judge our own lack of focus as moral failure instead of recognizing the signature of exhaustion or dysregulation.

 The biological antidote is simple and demanding: before collapsing behavior into identity, ask what state this body is in and what history it carries.
 Understanding the physiology that shapes behavior lets us replace reflexive judgment with informed compassion, without discarding the guardrails of accountability.

-The body is not just the landscape; it is the active, responsive crucible wherein the Dragon’s potential is forged.
+The body is the terrain and the crucible where the Dragon’s potential is forged.

 The Body as Landscape & Crucible